-The ApoE4 blood marker assay is a non-genetic, cost-effective, and highly reliable method to detect the presence of the ApoE4 protein in human blood plasma using high-throughput chemical analysis.
+The e4Risk® is a non-genetic, cost-effective, and highly reliable method to detect the presence of the ApoE4 protein in human blood plasma using high-throughput chemical analysis.

 This is achieved using a turbidimetry-based assay with excellent performance in the context of the hospital/clinical settings (100% sensitivity and 99% specificity).

-The process of obtaining the CE mark/FDA approval for the ApoE4 blood marker assay is currently ongoing.
+CE Marking.
+The process of obtaining the FDA approval for the e4Risk® is currently ongoing.

 *Test based on patent nº EP15382537.7: “Methods for apolipoprotein detection”

 The AD Dementia test is a multiparametric test that combines the detection and quantification of up to 9 metabolites or proteins in a plasma sample.
 Input of these measurements into an algorithm provides an accurate diagnosis and classifies the patient as either AD (Alzheimer´s disease), FTD (frontotemporal dementia) or healty.

-The AD Dementia test is currently in the IVD development phase, and is expected to be available as a RUO kit by 2Q of 2017.
+The AD Dementia test is currently in the IVD development phase, and is expected to be available as a RUO kit by 3Q of 2020.

 The Degenerative Dementia (DD) test is based on the detection and quantification of up to 7 biomarkers in the blood that are specifically altered in patients affected by neurodegeneration due to FTD or AD.

 The DD test is rapid and cost-effective and may be used as a screening tool to detect early-stage neurodegeneration.

-The DD test is currently in the IVD development phase and is expected to be available as a RUO kit by 2Q of 2017.
+The DD test is currently in the IVD development phase and is expected to be available as a RUO kit by 3Q of 2021.

 If you have any questions or comments, we will be pleased to attend you